sreenivas457/Programmig_DS/README.md

 RulesTest Class contains basic tests covering a range of possible commands covering business rules.
 Each test is named in such a way that test case name conveys the actual test it is performing.
 With unit test cases, it becomes easy to make changes without breaking existing logic.

 #Run Executable

+Copy ds_tempadvise_data.csv from the input folder and place it in the same folder as jar.

 To run executable jar,

 java -jar Programming_DS.jar RunProgram